felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.43.0-dev.3 =
+= 1.43.0-dev.4 =

-(2019/04/24) Added a new "Fallback to 5 Star Aggregate Rating" option in the SSO &gt; Schema Markup settings page.
+(2019/04/24) Added a new "Add Schema 5 Star Rating If None" option in the SSO &gt; Schema Markup settings page.

 = 1.42.3 =